Algiras/Miserable/blog/src/content/blog/2025-08-05-diningaloneinpublic.md

 # The Incident

 So, today was a thing.
-I found a gray hair in my eyebrow and spent four hours researching the cost of cryogenics.
-It turns out freezing your head is expensive, and I can't even afford a decent pillow.
+I woke up with a crick in my neck that suggests I slept at a 90-degree angle to reality.
+I spent the day turning my whole body like a very sad robot.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.